On Smoothing, Regularization and Averaging in Stochastic Approximation Methods for Stochastic Variational Inequalities: Rate of convergence analysis under weighted averaging

-To prove (ii) in \eqref{liminf}, we note that every accumulation point of the seqeuences produced by this scheme lies in $X$ by the definition of the algorithm and by the closed-ness of $X$.
+\an{To prove the relation for $\mathrm{dist}\left(\bar x_k(r),X^*\right)$, } we note that every accumulation point of the \uvs{sequences} produced by this scheme lies in $X$ by the definition of the algorithm and by the \uvs{closedness} of $X$.
 It follows that at every accumulation point, the gap function is nonnegative.
 We now proceed by contradiction and assume the result is false.
 Consequently, we have that

-Consequently, along any sequence produced by the algorithm, { with positive probability, there exists no subsequence that converges} to the solution set.
+Consequently, along any sequence produced by the algorithm, {with positive probability, there exists no subsequence that converges} to the solution set.
 In other words, with positive probability, we have that the gap function tends to a positive number (since the limit point lies in $X$) along every such subsequence associated with this sequence, i.e.,

 But this contradicts the fact that $\liminf_{k \rightarrow \infty} \hbox{G}(\bar x_k(r))=0$ a.s.\ and, hence, the result follows. \end{proof}